conduktor/conduktor-docs/src/pages/changelog/Console-1.31.1.md

 ### Console metrics performance and configuration

-To address issues related to monitoring graph time outs and OutOfMemory issues when Console is connected with large Kafka clusters, we've introduced a change to how metrics are collected in Console.
+To address issues related to monitoring graph timeouts and OutOfMemory issues when Console is connected with large Kafka clusters, we've introduced a change to how metrics are collected in Console.

 This feature is currently optional but will be enabled by default in the next release.